 This was your first investment in a Barcelona-based startup.
 Do you think there will be more?

-Marta: We focus on the need, the technology and the team.
-We fund companies wherever they are, and many of our teams are truly international from day one, with US subsidiaries and EU headquarters or viceversa.
-But considering the quality of the people that we see in Barcelona, and how the ecosystem is evolving, I am sure that our work here is just beginning.
+Marta: We focus on the need, the technology, and the team.
+We fund companies wherever they are, and many of our teams are truly international from day one, with US subsidiaries and EU headquarters or vice versa.
+But considering the quality of the people we see in Barcelona and how the ecosystem is evolving, I am sure that our work here is just beginning.

 How is the Covid-19 pandemic affecting investment in digital health and medical technology?

 Marta: I think that if the firm had tried to launch just about a year later, it would have been a lot harder to start—even if the events of 2019 have shown healthcare to be the most resilient to COVID compared to any other industry.

 There is a lesson there, a reminder not to wait to start something new.
 I humbly say it—we were just extremely lucky, and timing was on our side.
 The pandemic will ultimately benefit venture capitalists and their Limited Partners who have been brave enough not to be deterred by the uncertainty of the situation, choosing instead to keep close to how the needs of the healthcare industry are evolving.

 This is an important point that I would like to emphasize for the benefit of entrepreneurial talent in Barcelona: the healthcare industry is outperforming any other industry.
 The share price performance of healthcare is the only one with double-digit growth.
 There will be a lot of companies with renewed liquidity, and it will be spent on innovation and growth.
 We are very lucky to be in this position.